lcareto/moosh/README.md

 # moosh
-A REST service registry API
+A REST and distributed Service Registry API